britram/taps-transports/draft-ietf-taps-transports.md

 The transport features provided by HTTP, when used as a pseudo-transport, are:

 - unicast transport (provided by the lower layer protocol, usually TCP),
-- bi- or unidirectional communication,
+- uni- or bidirectional communication,
-- stream-oriented transfer or message transfer with message content type negotiation, <!--editors note: added the nego bit here instead of having a separate feature...?
-Was this correct?-->
+- transfer of objects in multiple streams with object content type negotiation, supporting partial transmission of object ranges,
-- object range request, <!-- editor note: Is this a feature?
-Is this the right name?-->
 - ordered delivery (provided by the lower layer protocol, usually TCP),
 - fully reliable delivery (provided by the lower layer protocol, usually TCP),
 - flow control (provided by the lower layer protocol, usually TCP).
+- congestion control (provided by the lower layer protocol, usually TCP).

 HTTPS (HTTP over TLS) additionally provides the following features (as provided by TLS):